TheEnbyWitch/CoDMayaTools/README.md

 If you have import a SEAnim or like with notetracks, then you can click "Grab Notes" and it will automatically grab the notes.

-To export an animation reveresed, simply select the option to export the anim reveresed.
+To export an XCAM reveresed, simply select the option to export the XCAM reveresed.

 ## Ray's Anim Toolkit